YordanGeorgiev/qto/doc/md/features_doc.md

 #### 2.2.3.
-Oneliner for Perl modules check
-All the required Perl modules, must be verifiable via a single runnable perl script.

-#### 2.2.4.
 Installation documentation
 The installation of the required mysql and postgres db must be documented in the DevOps guide, which should have both markdown and pdf versions in the doc directory of the deployment package.

 ### 2.3.
-A full application clone should be ready for less than 5 minutes
+A full application clone in less than 5 minutes
-A DevOps operator should be able to perform an application clone of the qto application in less than 5 minutes.
+A DevOps operator is able to perform an application clone of the qto application in less than 5 minutes.

 #### 2.3.1.
 Shell script for postgres db creation
-The creation of the postgres database should be doable via a single shell call.
+The creation of the postgres database is doable via a single shell call.

 #### 2.3.2.
-One liner for single restore
+One liner for single restore and / or load
-The full data example of a cloned from the qto db should be loadable with a single shell call.
+A qto db clone can be loaded via a single oneliner.